tiro-is/spjallromur/README.md

 - Duration ~1 hours
 - 4 female and 4 male

 There are is no speaker overlap between the sets.
 The recipe also has scripts for running an ASR experiment.
-The information [?] of this experiment are in `results/asr/whisper-large-icelandic-30k-steps-1000h-ct2.txt`
+The results of this experiment are in `results/asr/whisper-large-icelandic-30k-steps-1000h-ct2.txt`

 # Diarization